Find The Best Insurance

 Even with the flexibility and tax advantages, a SEP IRA is not always the best choice for an employer.
 There are a number of other retirement accounts available for small business owners.
 IRS Publication 3998 will give you a brief overview of the plans available to you.

 If you want to allow additional employee contributions, a SIMPLE IRA is one popular option for companies with fewer than 100 employees.
-They are also inexpensive to maintain but have a much lower contribution limit of $13,000 for 2019 and $13,500 for 2020.
+They are also inexpensive to maintain but have a much lower contribution limit of $13,500 for 2020, up from $13,000 for 2019.
 (Catch-up contributions of $3,000 are available with a SIMPLE IRA once a participant reaches age 50.)

 Before 1997 there was an additional kind of SEP IRA account known as a SARSEP, and it included a salary reduction arrangement.
 This was a type of salary deferral that let employees elect for some of their salary to be contributed into the account.
 Salary reduction arrangements are no longer available with a SEP IRA.